SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: Comparison between digitized and non-digitized embedding

-Here are some additional plots mentioned in our paper.
-Figures~\ref{fig:microdigitized} and~\ref{fig:macrodigitized} show how results performance is affected if embeddings are digitized as described in~\ref{sec:dim}.
-We can see that digitized embeddings usually perform similarly and even outperform non-digitized embeddings on both Co-authorship datasets, Homo sapiens (PPI) dataset and Pubmed dataset.
+Fig.~\ref{fig:microdigitized} and~\ref{fig:macrodigitized} show how results performance is affected if embeddings are digitized as described in Section~\ref{sec:dim}.
+We can see that digitized embeddings usually perform similarly and even outperform non-digitized embeddings on both Co-authorship datasets, Homo sapiens (PPI) dataset, and Pubmed dataset.